-For the past several years, The Mark Twain House & Museum has been the host of National Endowment for the Humanities Summer Teacher Workshops at which educators from across the nation have written lesson plans to assist their colleagues in teaching the life and works of
+Participants in national teaching workshops at The Mark Twain House & Museum, supported by the National Endowment for the Humanities Landmarks of American History and Culture Program, have produced a number of lesson plans to assist their colleagues in teaching the life and works of Mark Twain.

 Support for the updating and publication of these lesson plans has been generously provided by the John and Kelly Hartman Foundation.